Niagara to Toronto: Vineyards vistas to downtown views

 Location: 60 Picton Street, Niagara-on-the-Lake

-Treadwell Cuisine was hailed as one of Canada’s Top 10 Wine Restaurants by Wine Enthusiast Magazine.
+Hailed as one of Canada’s Top 10 Wine Restaurants by Wine Enthusiast Magazine, Treadwell is a treat.
 For an extra treat, homemade fudge is made daily in small batches next door at Maple Leaf Fudge.

 Location: 114 Queen Street, Niagara-on-the-Lake

-Stop by Avondale Dairy for pies, cakes and delicious ice cream made the old fashion way by hand.
+Stop in for pies, cakes, and delicious ice cream made by hand in the old-fashioned way.

 Location: 461 Stewart Road, Niagara-on-the-Lake

-• Approximate distance and travel time: 24 miles (40 kilometres) 40 minutes
+Approximate distance and travel time from Niagara-on-the-Lake to Twenty Valley: 24 miles (40 kilometres), 40 minutes

-The Niagara Benchlands along the Niagara Escarpment is a sub-appellation of the Niagara Peninsula wine region.
+The Twenty Valley region along the Niagara Escarpment is a sub-appellation of the Niagara Peninsula wine region.
 Its many quaint villages are home to mostly family-run boutique wineries and vineyards and worth further exploration.

-The tiny village of Jordan in Niagara Benchlands is brimming with charm and a surprising number of wineries and independent boutiques.
-Cave Spring Cellars is a mainstay of the village.
-Enjoy a pub lunch at Jordan House or a meal at Inn on the Twenty Restaurant
+The tiny village of Jordan in Twenty Valley is brimming with charm and a surprising number of wineries and independent boutiques.

 Where to stay in Toronto

-Hotel X is Toronto’s first luxury resort-style hotel that features tennis courts, a movie theatre, rooftop pool and bar and even deluxe picnic packages.
+Toronto’s first luxury resort-style hotel features tennis courts, a movie theatre, rooftop pool and bar and even deluxe picnic packages.
 Secure parking available onsite.

 Location: 111 Princes' Boulevard, Toronto

-A mix of hotel and residences in Toronto’s Entertainment District, Bisha Hotel features suites designed by artist Lenny Kravitz, a rooftop patio with infinity pool and the upscale KOST restaurant on the 44th floor.
+A mix of hotel and residences in Toronto’s Entertainment District featuring suites designed by artist Lenny Kravitz, a rooftop patio with infinity pool and the upscale KOST restaurant on the 44th floor.
 Valet parking is available.

 Location: 80 Blue Jays Way, Toronto